daniaokuye/winnerineast.github.io/README.md

 - [facenet](https://github.com/winnerineast/facenet): face recognition with Tensorflow.
 - [Face Recognition](https://github.com/winnerineast/face_recognition): a face recognition system based on dlib.
 - [face recognition framework](https://github.com/winnerineast/face_recognition_framework): This is a face recognition framework based on PyTorch with convenient training, evaluation and feature extraction functions.
 It is originally a multi-task face recognition framework for our accpeted ECCV 2018 paper, "Consensus-Driven Propagation in Massive Unlabeled Data for Face Recognition".
 However, it is also a common framework for face recognition.
 You can freely customize your experiments with your data and configurations with it.
+- [FaceSwap in PyTorch](https://github.com/winnerineast/Faceswap-Deepfake-Pytorch): Deepfakes_Faceswap using pytorch JUST FOR STUDY AND RESEARCH.
 - [FRCore](https://github.com/winnerineast/FRCore):this is to show the capability of FR.
 - [insightface](https://github.com/winnerineast/insightface): Face Analysis Project on MXNet.
 - [libfacedetection](https://github.com/winnerineast/libfacedetection): This is an open source library for CNN-based face detection in images.
 The CNN model has been converted to static variables in C source files.
 The source code does not depend on any other libraries.
 What you need is just a C++ compiler.
 You can compile the source code under Windows, Linux, ARM and any platform with a C++ compiler.
 - [Menpo BenchMark](https://github.com/winnerineast/MenpoBenchmark): Multi-pose 2D and 3D Face Alignment and Tracking.
 - [MobileFace](https://github.com/winnerineast/MobileFace):A face recognition solution on mobile device.
 - [SeetaFace2](https://github.com/winnerineast/SeetaFace2): a set of FRS including face detector, face landmarker, face recognizer.
+- [SSH](https://github.com/winnerineast/SSH):This repository includes the code for training and evaluating the SSH face detector introduced in our ICCV 2017 paper.
 - [Ultra Light Fast Generic Face Detector with 1MB size](https://github.com/winnerineast/Ultra-Light-Fast-Generic-Face-Detector-1MB):no doubt it's a small and good model for face detection.

 ## <a name="ComputerVisionSLAM">Computer Vision SLAM</a>